jgador/aks-demo/README.md

 ### 2. ASP.NET Core Identity Framework

 Instead of using a sample web app that typically displays a homepage, we will utilize ASP.NET Core Identity.
 This approach allows us to be more productive by implementing authentication and user management features within our .NET application.
-You can learn more about ASP.NET Core Identity [here](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-8.0&tabs=visual-studio)
+You can learn more about ASP.NET Core Identity [here](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-8.0&tabs=visual-studio).
+Additionally, you can follow the training material for ASP.NET Core Identity [here](https://learn.microsoft.com/en-us/training/modules/secure-aspnet-core-identity/).

 ### 3. Obtaining Free SSL/TLS with Let's Encrypt
 If there is still time, we will cover using Let's Encrypt to obtain free SSL/TLS certificates for your application.
 Additionally, we will use cert-manager to automatically renew the SSL/TLS certificates.